Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 delimited vetoed names.
 The veto string must always be terminated with a '/', e.g. "**veto files = veto1/**", "**veto files = veto1/veto2/**".

+volume uuid = *UUID* **(V)**

+> Specify a custom UUID for the volume.
+The UUID must be in the standard format, e.g. **550E8400-E29B-41D4-A716-446655440000**.
+If not specified, a random UUID is generated for the volume at startup and saved in the file **afp_voluuid.conf** in the shared state directory.
+>
+> In most circumstances, you should not need to set this option, but rather let netatalk manage it for you.
+One reason to set it manually is when you want to run **afpd** as a non-privileged user who does not have write access to the shared state directory.

 ## Volume options

 Boolean volume options.